 NRPB has a Grievance Redress Mechanism (GRM) in place and available for all stakeholders.
-This GRM is currently being updated and will be finalized in December 2021.
+This GRM was updated and finalized in October 2022.
 A simplified illustration of the internal processes of complaint handling within the GRM is provided below.
-The time frames which the NRPB will commit to for responding to complaints at each stage will be finalized as part of the updated GRM which will be published on the NRPBs website.
+The time frames which the NRPB will commit to for responding to complaints at each stage was finalized as part of the updated GRM which is published on the NRPBs website.

 Grievances are often received first at project-level by the contractors' team, or by the NRPB's project team when monitoring.
-Below describes the three-step internal process regarding complaints on projects that are implemented by the NRPB either identified on a project-level by contractors or other implementing partners or received directly by the NRPB.
+Below describes the three-step internal process regarding complaints on projects that are implemented by the NRPB either identified on a project-level by contractors or other implementing partners, or received directly by the NRPB.